hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Edit a Role

-Cloud administrators and the Admin user can edit a role to change the name that is associated with the role.
+Users with permission can edit a role to change the name that is associated with the role.
 The role maintains the privileges that were previously assigned to it, but with a different name.

 In a common use case, you edit a role name to be more appropriate to your company's titles.